 Over time, dirt and debris can make it difficult for rainwater to drain away properly.
 Keeping your gutters and downpipes free from blockage can help them flow more smoothly and also prevent damp and flooding.

 Scroll down to know some of the basic tips and tricks that can help you achieve free-flowing gutters:

 You can either get the cleaning job done by yourself or you can seek professional assistance if you don’t have any idea about the process.
 If you take the DIY route, make sure you use the right set of cleaning tools to get the best results.
-Some of the things you must arrange beforehand includes PPE (eye protection + reusable safety boot covers), waterproof clothing, hard bristled broom, hand towel, pressure water, waste bags, ladder and a non-toxic cleaning solution.
+Some of the things you must arrange beforehand include PPE (eye protection + reusable safety boot covers), waterproof clothing, hard-bristled broom, hand towel, pressure water, waste bags, ladder, and a non-toxic cleaning solution.

 Your gutter will most likely be stuffed with moss and leaves.
 This can increase with time and can look like a dense substance after some time.
 The best way to get rid of this mess is to collect it by hand as if you apply water pressure it will end up obstructing the downpipes and drains.
 Take a small hand towel and scrape this bulk away from the guttering.
 Scoop and collect in the waste bag.

 A good-quality cleaning solution will create a lubricating effect and help loosen up the tough deposits.
 Some solutions also act as a preventive tool that prohibits the buildup of debris on your guttering.
 For tough debris, you can also use an electric brush that rotates around and flushes away all the dirt when you apply water pressure.